 Rutgers undergraduates who have a GPA of 3.2 or higher (note: some departments have different GPA requirements) and have completed (or are completing) their sixth semester are eligible to apply to the B.S. - M.S. program.
-Students usually apply during their sixth semester or right before their seventh semester.
-Eligibility requirements are identical to those for the James J. Slade Scholars Program of the School of Engineering.
 The interested student must have completed 96 credits of coursework at the end of their sixth semester of undergraduate study.

 In addition to the possibility of completing your graduate studies in a reduced time frame, the B.S. - M.S. program offers the following advantages:

 - The GRE requirement is waived for students in the B.S.-M.S. program.
 Please note that SoE still recommends that you take the GRE exam, as it is required for application to national fellowships, as well as by graduate programs at other universities.

 - You do not need to submit a formal application to the Rutgers Office of Graduate and Professional Admissions.
 Your application will be processed internally and, even though you do not submit an application to OGPA, you will receive an official admissions letter from OGPA a few weeks after you are notified by your department that you have been admitted.

 The B.S./M.S. program provides students with the opportunity to get a Master's degree within a shortened time frame.
 This becomes possible if you enroll in the School of Engineering James J. Slade Scholars Program or take one or more graduate-level courses in the senior year in addition to undergraduate degree requirements.
 The following is a recommended study sequence:

 - Summer following third year (optional): Apply for a summer internship or fellowship program and begin research/project work.